Paris, Bibliothèque nationale de France, ms. latin 1156B

 Provenance: Between 1725 and 1733 the bookbinder to the court Antoine-Michel Padeloup carried out the commission for the Book of Hours of Marguerite d’Orléans, given to him by book collector Jean-Baptiste Châtre de Cangé.
 In 1733 the book of hours went with his collection to the royal library, which is today the French National Library in Paris.

-The fine art facsimile edition of the Book of Hours of Marguerite d'Orléans will be published in autumn 2013 by Quaternio Verlag Luzern.
+The fine art facsimile edition of the Book of Hours of Marguerite d'Orléans (facsimile and commentary volume) has been published in autumn 2013 by Quaternio Verlag Luzern and is available.